ML0002/hello-world/README.md

 Firstly, the program will ask you to enter the grade you got.
 Then it will ask you to enter the total points.
 Then it will output the percentage for the assignment.

-Support: If there's any issues in the program, please contact the
+Support: If there's any issues in the program, please contact us!

+READ the License and the Contributing!